cbh6/cbh-dev-notes/performance/code-splitting.md

 There is more info about this concept in [React documentation](https://reactjs.org/docs/code-splitting.html)

 The javascript bundle is downloaded when the user gets into the page.
 We can remove some javascript of that bundle by doing code splitting.
-This will allow us to ship javascript files when the user access some route or a component needs to appear.
+This will allow us to ship the 'removed from bundle' javascript files when the user access some route or a component needs to appear.

 There are two types of code splitting: